Thomas-Billon/JS_Gameboard_POC/README.md

 ![Status: Legacy](https://img.shields.io/badge/status-legacy-lightgrey)
 [![License: MIT](https://img.shields.io/badge/license-mit-green.svg)](LICENSE.md)

-Proof of concept for our 3D board game: Spicy Party.
+Proof of concept made in 2020 for our 3D board game: Spicy Party.

 **Warning:** Legacy project, it is no longer maintained.
 Use at your own risk.